 Clinical research is an important component of our mission.
 We have several projects ongoing at any given time at the Centre, providing ample opportunities to get involved in our research.
 Indeed, we encourage our visiting veterinarians to actively participate in these efforts.

-About The Veterinary Training Program
+About the Veterinary Training Programme

 Testimonials

-– Dr Neha, India
+– Dr Misfah, Maldives

-– Dr Sonya, UK
+– Dr Naul, Indonesia

-How To Apply For The Veterinary Training Programme
+How to apply for the Veterinary Training Programme